PayPal Payouts API Integration in PHP

 • PayPal App Credentials i.e. Client ID and Client Secret.

-• Sufficient funds PayPal account.
+• Sufficient funds in the PayPal account.

 How to Integrate PayPal Payouts in PHP

-• Create PayPal sandbox account.
+• Create a PayPal sandbox account.

 • Create a PHP class to handle PayPal API requests.